BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: BOOST

-Strategy refinement aims to extract more data-centric logic, which is then reflected in bootstrapped demonstrations to improve their quality.
-Recent studies suggest that leveraging a more powerful LLM\footnote{For critique and refinement, we use GPT-4o~\citep{gpt4oreport} by default.} as optimizer to critique and refine prompts can enhance performance.
+Guidelines refinement aims to extract more data-centric logic, which is then reflected in bootstrapped demonstrations to improve their quality.
+Recent studies suggest that leveraging a more powerful LLM\footnote{For critique and refinement, we use GPT-4.1~\citep{gpt41report} by default.} as optimizer to critique and refine prompts can enhance performance.
 However, for the critique-refine process to be effective, the critique must accurately identify flaws and provide precise feedback, ensuring focused improvements rather than general changes.

 Human-annotated data typically consists of a claim $c$, a veracity label $y^{*}$, and ground-truth evidence $e^{*}$.
-However, relying solely on label-prediction matching as a feedback signal is often insufficient for generating meaningful, directional critiques to guide program generation.
-Specifically, distinguishing whether an error stems from a missing bridging fact (a decomposition flaw) or a retrieval failure (an information-gathering flaw) is highly challenging when analyzing only the reasoning program code.
+However, relying solely on label-prediction correctness as a feedback signal is often insufficient for generating meaningful, directional critiques to guide program generation.
+Specifically, distinguishing whether an error stems from a missing bridging fact or a retrieval failure is highly challenging when analyzing only the program code.

-As shown in Figure~\ref{fig:bootstrap_workflow}, in order to generate meaningful and directional critiques, we introduce two key diagnostic signals that provide deeper insights from error cases:
+As shown in Figure~\ref{fig:bootstrap_workflow}, in order to generate meaningful and directional critiques, we introduce program execution trace as a key diagnostic signal.

-\begin{itemize} \item \textbf{Reconstructed Reasoning Path}: Given human-annotated data ($c$, $y^{*}$, $e^{*}$), we instruct the optimizer LLM to reconstruct the reasoning path $p^{*}$ based on $e^{*}$.
-By comparing $p^{*}$ with the generated reasoning program $p$, mismatches in reasoning paths can be more easily identified.
-Since the claim decomposition strategy directly shapes the reasoning process, this reconstructed reasoning path serves as a valuable signal for refining the decomposition strategy. \item \textbf{Program Execution Trace}: We track the execution of the reasoning program by recording each function call, its input arguments, and corresponding outputs in sequence: $T=[f_1(i_1) \rightarrow o_1, f_2(i_2) \rightarrow o_2, \dots]$.
-Since our VERIFY function is implemented with chain-of-thought prompting, we can capture the reasoning rationale for each verification step within the execution trace.
+\paragraph{Program Execution Trace}: We track the execution of the reasoning program by recording each function call, its input arguments, and corresponding outputs in sequence: $T=[f_1(i_1) \rightarrow o_1, f_2(i_2) \rightarrow o_2, \dots]$.
+Since our \texttt{VERIFY} function is implemented with chain-of-thought prompting, we can capture the reasoning rationale for each verification step within the execution trace.
 Analyzing this trace helps precisely pinpoint where erroneous function calls or false verifications occur due to failed evidence retrieval, providing valuable signals for refining the information-gathering strategy.